-Doha Bank Group CEO Dr R Seetharaman recently participated in a panel discussion at the International Arab Banking Summit 2014 in Paris, which was themed "Transitions in world economy".
-Seetharaman highlighted the major developments impacting global economy.
-According to IMF's April outlook, the global economy is expected to grow by 3.6% in 2014.

-However, recently the International Monetary Fund slashed US growth to 2% from its April forecast of 2.8%, on account of harsh winter and struggling housing market.
-The global GDP at constant prices had grown by only 2.9% in 2013 however it had grown by 4.7% in 2005, before crisis and had contracted by 0.4% in 2009, immediately after the crisis.
-Similarly, the global trade had grown by only 2.1% in 2013.
-However, it had grown by 6.5% in 2005, before crisis and had contracted by 12.2% in 2009, immediately after the crisis.
-The above developments indicate that global economy is recovering too slowly and still has not returned to pre-crisis strength.
+Speaking on the occasion Dr. R. Seetharaman highlighted the major developments impacting Global economy.
+He said" According to IMF April Outlook, the Global economy is expected to grow by 3.6% in 2014.
+However recently IMF has slashed US growth to 2% from its April forecast of 2.8%, on account of harsh winter and struggling housing market.
+The Global economy GDP at constant prices had grown by only 2.9% in 2013 however it had grown by 4.7% in 2005, before crisis and had contracted by 0.4% in 2009, immediately after the crisis.
+Similarly the Global trade had grown by only 2.1% in 2013 however it had grown by 6.5% in 2005, before crisis and had contracted by 12.2% in 2009, immediately after the crisis.
+The above developments indicate that Global economy is recovering too slowly and still has not returned to pre-crisis strength."

-He said, "The scope of regulation should be expanded.
+Dr. R. Seetharaman gave insight on the basics which should be focused from regulatory perspective and macro economic perspective to promote stability and revive growth.
+He said "The scope of regulation should be expanded.
 It should remain flexible to keep up with innovation in financial markets and should focus on activities, not institutions.
-Initiatives should be undertaken to reduce rating agencies' conflicts of interest and improve investor due diligence.
-"Greater transparency in the valuation of complex financial instruments is needed.
+Initiatives should be undertaken to reduce rating agencies conflicts of interest and improve investor due diligence.
+Greater transparency in the valuation of complex financial instruments is needed.
 Money market infrastructure should be improved.
 Monetary policy should respond to the buildup of systemic risk.
 Rules for cross-border financial sector resolution is required and a credible global liquidity framework is needed."